WJCFerguson/textsize/README.md

 # Emacs package textsize

-Emacs package to automatically set text size in frames based on frame and display geometry.
+Emacs package to automatically set the text size from the display size and pixel pitch.

-See textsize.el Commentary for config etc.
+See [textsize.el](./textsize.el) Commentary for config etc.